bbmokhtari/django-translations/docs/reference/query.rst

 .. function:: _fetch_translations_query_getter(model, lang)

-   Return the translations query getter specialized for a model and some language.
+   Return the translations query getter specialized for a model and some language(s).

-   Returns a function that can be used to convert lookups and queries of a model to their equivalent for searching the translations of that lookup or query in a language.
+   Returns the function that can be used to convert lookups and queries of the model to their equivalent for searching the translations of that lookup or query in the specified language(s).

    :param model: The model which the translations query getter is specialized
        for.